shau8122/chatapplication/README.md

 1. Install Node.js (v14 or newer) and npm.
 2. Set up a Prisma database and retrieve the connection strings.
 3. Acquire API keys from a Pusher account setup.
-4. If using Cloudinary, ensure you've set up an account and have the necessary credentials.
+4. Cloudinary, ensure you've set up an account and have the necessary credentials.

 ### Installation
 ```bash